Miami Kidnapping Attorney

 A life felony offense is punishable by life in prison and/or a fine of up to $15,000.
 Any alleged use of a firearm or other deadly weapon in an alleged kidnapping offense can increase the possible sentence for a conviction.

-Miami criminal defense attorney Evan A. Hoffman is a former prosecutor who can fight to get these criminal charges significantly reduced or completely dismissed.
-He can review your case and discuss all of your legal options as soon as you call (305) 249-0090 or submit an online contact form to take advantage of a free initial consultation.
+Our Miami assault defense lawyer is a former prosecutor who can fight to get these criminal charges significantly reduced or completely dismissed.
+If you schedule a free consultation, he can review your case and discuss all your legal options.